Azure-Samples/communication-services-web-calling-widget-hero/README.md

 - Federate the new Azure communication services resource with your teams tenant that is made as part of your deployment.
 Please see our [documentation](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/voice-video-calling/get-started-teams-call-queue) on how to do that.
 - Replace the `ResourceConnectionString` value for the application in your [Azure Portal](https://ms.portal.azure.com/) with the connection string that is already federated with your desired Teams tenant.

-Next you will need to replace in the Application settings the two Teams Calling Application placeholder values created by the deployment:
+Next, you will need to replace in the Application settings the two Teams Calling Application placeholder values created by the deployment:
 - `AutoAttendantId`
 - `CallQueueId`

-Once these two values are replaced your application is ready to use!
+Once these two values are replaced, your application is ready to use!

 ## Deploying with Azure tools